Stress Response

 Treatments for Spondylosis vary depending on the severity of a person's symptoms.
 One treatment for Spondylosis is over-the-counter pain medications such as nonsteroidal anti-inflammatory medications to reduce pain.
 It is beneficial to combine these over-the-counter medications with exercise and physical activity to strengthen the back and abdominal muscles.
 Other at-home treatments could include using a cervical pillow for cervical Spondylosis.
 For lumbar Spondylosis, lumbar supports such as a brace can help to relieve the load on the lumbar spine.
 It is also essential to always try to maintain good posture while standing and sitting.

 Practicing yoga can help with the symptoms of Spondylosis.
 Yoga can help reduce pain, strengthen the spine and reduce pressure on the spinal cord and spinal nerves.
-More specifically, cobra pose, child pose, and cat pose can benefit people with Spondylosis.
+More specifically, cobra pose, child pose, cat pose and other yoga poses can benefit people with Spondylosis.
 Other conservative treatments for Spondylosis include physical therapy, massage therapy, and acupuncture.

 Epidural steroid injections may help people with herniated discs, a common complication of Spondylosis.
 In severe Spondylosis, there are surgical treatments, including spinal fusion and laminectomy, which relieves pressure on spinal nerves or disk replacement.